akhtarvision/orientation-aware-firearm-detection/README.md

 # Instructions

-This code is moderated using Faster RCNN.
+This code is modified using Faster RCNN.
 We made the two phases in Faster RCNN by adopting cascade approach.
 Please see the setup details of Faster RCNN [here](https://github.com/rbgirshick/py-faster-rcnn).
 This will assist in runnig our model.

 We provide necessaery files to run the test script only using our model.
 Download our model from this [link](https://drive.google.com/file/d/1ShZoCTfoBga9j0y-GPINOFgdf1x8Ti9t/view?usp=sharing).
 Put it into